zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 ## Potential Future Reuse

-A potential improvement could be to use Gitlab API calls to retrieve data to nourish Gsheet statistics and/or retrieve the builds directly from the git repository when the CI/CD ends is daily scheduled task.
+A potential improvement could be to use Gitlab API calls to retrieve data to nourish Gsheet statistics and/or retrieve the builds directly from the git repository when the CI/CD ends the daily scheduled task.
-The notification scripts can be re-used in any cases, and the first feedback regarding this first implementation, are really flattering.
+The notification scripts can be re-used in many cases, and the first feedback regarding this first implementation is really flattering.

 ![6](https://user-images.githubusercontent.com/70565462/150171922-b0440ea5-9e0c-47dd-8e62-de8e006be7d5.PNG)